MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 4.0.4
+- Fix typo in the code that might lead to code coverage policy waiting indefinitely when there is no code coverage data in a build.

 #### 4.0.3
 - Fix vsts-node-api initialization bug in code coverage policy that sometimes leads to the error "Cannot read property 'getCodeCoverageSummary' of undefined".